Manel Kape: Rizin Fighting Federation

 Following a two-year hiatus, due to the three canceled bouts, Kape would sign with Rizin Fighting Federation and was set to take part in the Rizin bantamweight Grand Prix.
 He made his debut at Rizin 6 when he faced Erson Yamamoto.
 Yamamoto was confused by Kape's trash-talk during the fight, as he allegedly said "[your] mom just lost and [you] are next", since Erson's mother had lost earlier in the evening.
 Kape would go on to win the fight after just 71 seconds with a left leg head kick KO, although the stoppage was considered early by many observers.

 In the second round of the Grand Prix, Kape was scheduled to fight the former Tachi Palace flyweight champion Ian McCall.
 The two got into a physical altercation at the weigh-ins, with Kape slapping McCall and McCall responding with a strike to the face of Kape.
 The two had to be separated by the officials present.
-Kape would win the fight by TKO in the second minute of the first round, after the ringside doctors stopped the fight due to a cut.
+Kape would win the fight by Doctor Stoppage TKO in the second minute of the first round, after the ringside doctors stopped the fight due to a cut.

 In the Grand Prix semifinals he fought one of the world's best bantamweights in Kyoji Horiguchi.
 Although Kape gave his opponent a competitive fight, he would lose the bout in the third round, after Horiguchi locked in an arm triangle choke.

-Manel Kape was scheduled to fight Kai Asakura Rizin 10.
+Kape was scheduled to fight Kai Asakura Rizin 10.
 He would lose a split decision, in a close and exciting fight, which would be nominated as the Fight of the Month by MMA Junkie.